iamrikie/kafka-SSL-architecture-on-aws/README.md

 CA(CERTIFICATE AUTHORITY)
 -------------------------
-- create ca files
+- Create CA files
 - ca.key(private key)
 - ca.crt(public key)
-- private key has to be within this boundary so cannot be shared to anyone else, rather like a certificate file.
+- The private key must be within this boundary, so it cannot be shared with anyone else, rather like a certificate file.
 It's okay to distribute the public key.

 Keystore and Truststore:
 ------------------------